timounet/timeflies/rest-user/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Quarkus Extensions
-- jdbc-postgresql
+- jdbc-postgresql : PostgreSQL database connector
-- hibernate-orm-panache
+- hibernate-orm-panache : Define your persistent model in Hibernate ORM with Panache
-- hibernate-validator
+- hibernate-validator : Validate your persistent model
-- resteasy-jsonb
+- resteasy-jsonb : JSON-B serialization support for RESTEasy
-- openapi
+- openapi : Document your REST APIs with OpenAPI - comes with Swagger UI
-- health
+- health : Monitor service health
-- metrics
+- metrics : Extract metrics out of your services
+- container-image-jib : building  (and pushing) container images really fast and small (when it comes to pushing)

 (!)
 Kotlin extension is excluded for the moment because of issues with Panache extension [quarkus #8333](https://github.com/quarkusio/quarkus/pull/8333) & [quarkus #4394](https://github.com/quarkusio/quarkus/issues/4394)